Improving Concrete Formwork Without Sacrificing Your Vapor Barrier

 The residential builder might be doing some of the work, and might be doing some of the design, but they are almost always the building’s first owner.
 They’re a lot closer to their subcontracted installation crews and they are usually the eventual owner of the home.

 Residential building is lighter, smaller, and faster.
 But the best commercial construction practices, codes, and standards always migrate to residential work in time.
-In the case of under-slab vapor protection, that evolution is well underway: residential construction has moved away from 6-mil poly sheeting under their slabs to vapor barriers for better protection from water vapor and soil gases, like radon.
+In the case of under-slab vapor protection, that evolution is well underway: residential construction has moved away from 6-mil poly sheeting under their slabs to high-performance vapor barriers for better help with protection from water vapor and soil gases, like radon.

 Homebuilders also have another consideration in this realm: the new home buyer is savvier and better-informed than ever.
 Information about the materials that go into their new home is just a click away.
 Many custom home clients are now calling for specific products to meet certain performance or sustainability ideals.